|Year of offer||2019|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

 This subject explores psychological and social dimensions of environmental sustainability and landscape and ecosystem management.
 The subject examines the ways humans experience, interact and behave in the physical environment.
-This is done by exploring psycho-social dimensions of human-environment interactions examining frameworks for understanding landscape perception and environmentally significant behaviour.
-Topics include: psychological bases for environmental values, aesthetics and preference management and design implications of how humans experience a range of environments; understanding environmental concern and environmentally significant action and strategies for encouraging environmentally sustainable behaviours.
+This is done by exploring psycho-social dimensions of human-environment interactions examining frameworks for understanding environmental concern and environmentally significant behaviour.
+Topics include: psychological bases for human-environment relationships (considering biological and cognitive needs, social identity and other forms of motivation); frameworks for understanding attitudes to environmental issues and for understanding environmentally significant behaviour; strategies for enhancing, awareness, concern and action for sustainability.

 - Moderate capacity to interpret and apply information from a range of sources to better understand human behaviour.